 Update on province-wide shutdown

-Effective Saturday, December 26, 2020, the Province of Ontario will begin a province-wide shutdown.
+The Province of Ontario is under a state of emergency and has enacted a stay-at-home order.
 Dentists and patients are reminded of taking enhanced precautions at this time.
 Read our COVID-19 Guidance.

 Reopening dental offices: a staged approach